 About Ernestine’s Women’s Shelter

 Ernestine’s Women’s Shelter was opened in 1983 by a group of community members who saw a need for a safe place for women and children fleeing violence.
-Since that time, Ernestine’s has assisted over 4,200 women and 4,500 child and youth clients.
+Since that time, we have supported over 4,500 women and 5,000 child and youth clients.

 Our Mission: Why We Exist